abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Identity and isomorphisms
 ===

 The reason the identity law is required is by far the more obvious one.
 We need to have a morphism that does nothing?
 It's because morphisms are the basic building blocks of our language, we need the identity morphism to be able to speak properly.
-For example, once we have the concept of identity morphism defined, we can have a category-theoretic definition of an *isomorphism* (which is important, because the concept of an isomorphism is very important for category theory):
+For example, once we have the concept of identity morphism defined, we can define a category-theoretic definition of an *isomorphism*, based on it (which is important, because the concept of an isomorphism is very important for category theory):

 Like we said in the previous chapter, an isomorphism between two objects ($A$ and $B$) consists of two morphisms --- ($A → B$.  and $B → A$) such that their compositions are equivalent to the identity functions of the respective objects.
 Formally, objects $A$ and $B$ are isomorphic if there exist morphisms $f: A → B$ and $g: B → A$ such that $f \circ g = ID_{B}$ and $g \circ f = ID_{A}$.